codewitch-honey-crisis/gfx_demo/README.md

 The demo projects that ship with this should provide you ample code to learn GFX or even build your own drivers.
-Currently, I'm focused on supporting the ESP32 via the ESP-IDF, but GFX itself is not limited by platform, and drivers can be written for anything - even DirectX on a Windows PC.
+Currently, I'm focused on supporting Arduino, but GFX itself is not limited by platform, and drivers can be written for anything - even DirectX on a Windows PC.

 ## History